A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Summary and conclusions

 Several insights are drawn from the theory.
-Non-dimensionalization of the equations reveals the key role of the ratio between the shear modulus of the growing material and the characteristic chemical potential (i.e. $G/\mu^*$); when this ratio is small, which is typically the case for soft swelling and growing systems, the growth law predicts nearly isotropic growth unless large and highly non-spherical dimensionless stresses are reached.
+Non-dimensionalization of the equations reveals the key role of the ratio between the shear modulus of the growing material and the characteristic chemical potential (i.e. $G/\mu^*$); when this ratio is small, which is typically the case for soft swelling and growing systems, our choice of growth laws here predict nearly isotropic growth unless large and highly non-spherical dimensionless stresses are reached.
 This explains why conventional growth studies that often employ the assumption of isotropic growth for these systems fare well.
-Provided the value of $G/\mu^*$ along with anticipated stress levels in the system, the present framework can thus guide future studies in determining the range of validity of the isotropic growth approximation.
 In the same limit of small $G/\mu^*$, it is shown that the growth driving stress is primarily a function of the species conversion energy per unit volume and the swelling ratio (i.e. $\Delta \mu_0$ and $J_s$) and the existence of a critical swelling ratio that stops growth is established.
 It is shown that the critical swelling ratio simultaneously captures the effect of two conventionally imposed phenomenological prescriptions - (i) a critical concentration of diffusing species that stops growth and (ii) a homeostatic pressure that the system tends to and stops growing at for uniform pressure loading in absence of diffusion-consumption constraints.
 Through the latter, the theory offers a kinetic basis for the homeostatic stress in relation to underlying material parameters, and explains why it is typically observed to be compressive for soft growing systems driven by swelling.
 Nonetheless, it is shown that for a general boundary value problem, the kinetic growth law does not specify a fixed stress-state that stops growth, thus emphasizing the potential pitfalls of phenomenological prescriptions, as experimental observations under specific conditions need not translate to other scenarios.
 Further, the kinetic growth law based on the driving stress is also able to qualitatively explain experimentally observed dependence of growth on concentration of diffusing species, namely the increase in growth rate with concentration, and saturation of growth rate at high concentration values.
 A critical conversion energy below which growth is never possible irrespective of the swelling is also established.\\